dahmad/ga-capstone/README.md

 Sampling is a key component in the production of hip hop instrumentals.
 Sampling in this case refers to “the act of taking a portion, or sample, of one sound recording and reusing it as an instrument or a sound recording in a different song or piece” ([Wikipedia](https://en.wikipedia.org/wiki/Sampling_(music))).
 Manually listening to hundreds of audio segments in pursuit of a handful of useful ones is tedious and laborious, so I set out to determine what features of a particular audio segment make it more or less sample-worthy than another audio segment derived from the same source track.
 Since what defines a good sample is subjective, I listened to 3,196 audio segments [algorithmically sliced](https://www.image-line.com/support/FLHelp/html/plugins/Slicex.htm) from 4 songs and manually classified each segment as “sample-worthy” (1) or “not-sample-worthy” (0) according to my own preferences.
 I then applied a number of digital signal transformations to the audio segment arrays to be used as potential features in a classification model.
 Through rigorous feature selection, I was able to return an XGBClassifier model with an ROC score and a recall score above 0.70.
 I then fed slices from an unseen song through the model, returning 32 segments ranked by the probability they would be classified as “sample-worthy.”
 Finally, I was able to manually listen to the selected segments, further select usuable sounds, and then arrange those sounds to construct a new instrumental.

-The resulting instrumental can be heard here, with existing vocals and drums added for context:
+One resulting instrumental can be heard [here](https://drive.google.com/open?id=0BxhJCrTr-R-BVGd3RGMzd2pRZms), with existing vocals and drums added for context.

 ## Data Acquisition